Enzymatic DNA/RNA Extraction Buffer

 The Enzymatic DNA/RNA Extraction Buffer uses both chemical means to disrupt cell membrane lipid bilayers, and digestive enzymes to degrade membrane proteins.

-The digestive enzymes also digest DNase and RNase, protecting the DNA/RNA from degredation.
+The digestive enzymes also digest DNase and RNase, protecting the DNA/RNA from degradation.
 As the digestive enzymes are active at ambient temperatures, DNase and RNase are degraded immediately as cells lyse, maximizing nucleic acid recovery.

 How does sensitivity compare with spin column purification?